marcusoftnet/marcusoftnet.github.io/_posts/2018-11-09-bash-script-to-add-files-to-all-repositories-in-an-organisation.md

 * That lets us load that barfed json that `curl` command gave us.
 * We loop over that array of results, i.e. the repositories
 * For each (`.each { ... }`) we simply do a `git clone` and use the value in the `ssh_url`
-  * That actuall didn't really work for me so I changed it into `clone_url`
+  * That actually didn't really work for me so I changed it into `clone_url`

 All in all I ended up with this script: